 If you do have a car, there are plenty of amazing hikes to be had, including Poroshiri for the serious hikers and Mount Tokashi for the serious views (over 2000 m high!).
 Check out our Hokkaido hiking guide for some more ideas.

 This place has it all: stunning views, onsen, hiking and forests galore, and all within reaching distance of the capital city.
 Named after two lakes and divided into five distinct areas, there is plenty to see and you could easily spend a weekend (or a week) exploring it all.

 Noboribetsu and Jozankei are popular onsen towns, but in summer we recommend Lake Toya and Toyako Onsen town.
 Lake Toya is a beautiful area with plenty of onsen and ryokan, nightly fireworks from May to October and an easy hike up Mount Usu.
 If you have time, catch the boat to Nakajima Island and meet the famous Hokkaido deer as you explore the island.

-Catch the Airport 101 Line for Otaru from Sapporo Station, it takes 30 minutes and costs ¥640 one way.
+Catch the Rapid Airport train for Otaru from Sapporo Station.
+It takes 30 minutes and costs ¥750 one way.
 (The Ishikari Liner and Hakodate lines cost the same but take an extra 10 and 20 minutes respectively).

 Bonus: Get the chills at Abashiri Prison

 If Hokkaido’s temperatures still aren’t low enough for you, there’s one last place you can try to chill you to your bones.
 In a desolate fishing village on the northern coast, Japan’s version of Alcatraz was built by prison laborers—and soon became infamous.
 Considered impossible to escape from, the original single-hall building was expanded upon until it burned down in the 1900s, but was replaced by a modern, more Western-style prison soon after.